matt-schwartz/personal-inventory/README.md

 There is no included user authentication or other security.
 This isn't intended to run on the open internet.  *Caveat emptor*.

+Currently front-end libraries are linked via CDN.
+In the future we'll package these into the project so it can run entirely offline.

 Photos
 ------